 How to Make Chocolate Peanut Butter Overnight Oats

-- Then, remove the ganache from the heat and optionally stir in the vanilla and salt.
+- Stir in the vanilla and salt.

 FAQs

-Should I eat overnight oats hot or cold?
+Can I eat overnight oats warm?

-Are these peanut butter overnight oats healthy?
+Are overnight oats healthy?

-More Vegan Oat Recipes
+More Vegan Oat Breakfast Recipes

 - Homemade nut-free granola